 - Remove or reduce grass lawns and replace them with Xeriscape by planting native or desert adapted trees, shrubs, and groundcover that require little water once established.

-- Upgrade to water-saving toilets and a low water use dishwasher and washing machine.
+- Upgrade to a low-water-use dishwasher, washing machine and water-saving toilets.
 Look for the WaterSense label.

 - Cover swimming pools to reduce evaporation.